onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 meme: Dad - what did you do - fucking legend - I helped revitalize civilization and make it multi-planetary

+In order to escape from the grip of an attractor we need to inject some chaos into the system Joker - an agent of chaos meme
+An open invitation for agents of chaos

 Any country could jump in first and reap the benefits - and the “jump” could be gradual

 > "In the great non-zero sum games of history, if you're part of the problem, then you'll likely be a victim of the solution." - [Robert Wright](https://www.azquotes.com/quote/1457465)